Whipperley Infant Academy School

 In Year 4, we all have a strong passion for reading.
 We have tried to make our reading corners exciting and inviting for the children, take a look below!
 Reading is an essential skill.
 It supports children to enhance their imagination and creativity as well as supporting the development of key spelling and communication skills.
 Therefore, it is an essential part of our curriculum and we prioritise time for children to read daily.
 They have exposure to high quality texts throughout the year, such as, Street Child, The boy at the back of the class and The Chronicles of Narnia.

-This half term, we will be continuing to read 'The boy at the back of the class' by Onjali Q Rauf.
+This half term, we will be starting to read 'The Chronicles of Narnia' by C. S Lewis.
 During our reading lessons (Destination Reader), the children will practice a range of key skills including: prediction, inference, summarising, questioning, clarifying, making links and evaluating.
 Throughout our destination reader sessions, we encourage supportive partner talk and appropriate learning behaviours to ensure children are motivated to learn and share their ideas within a classroom environment which promotes mutual respect.
 Linked below is the learning behaviours bookmark, that the children use at school daily.
 We highly recommend using this to guide your conversations about what your child is reading.

 We expect children to also be using Reading Plus on a regular basis to help support their development of reading skills.
 Click the link below to access the login page.
 The site code is RPFARLEYJU.
 Their username and password is the same as Google Classroom.
 Speak to our child's class teacher if unsure of how to log on.